How to recruit the very best talent in Cambridge

 While job seekers are more likely to find out about your open jobs through a professional job site (like the Cambridge Jobs Board) having all your open jobs listed on your careers page is essential.

 Rest assured, once they have seen your advert on a job board, their next port of call will be your company website and, sooner or later, the careers page.
 Unlike the Cambridge Jobs Board, most sites do not provide company profile pages.
 Thus, once a job seeker has found your ad, they will want to know more about you and the only place for them to do this is on your own website.

 There is nothing more off-putting to potential job seekers than going to a careers page and finding that the job you have just read about on the Cambridge Jobs Board is not listed.

 Has it been filled?
 Is the job board out of date?
 Am I too late?
 These questions can quickly lead to uncertainty and the job seekers leaving without applying!

 Additionally, having an up to date careers page with lots of information on topics like company culture and employee benefits will show job seekers that hiring is a top priority.
 Very important!

 All of the above strategies can help you get people into the interview room, which is often half the battle of hiring.
-Ultimately you want to hire the very best people promptly, maintaining your high standards of employee, while keeping costs to a minimum.
+Ultimately you want to hire the very best people quickly, maintaining your high standards while keeping costs to a minimum.